In

 summered in New Jersey, and

-made the transition to New York.
+transition to New York.
 Besides the geographical parallels,

 the families support one another in